junghans-schneider/extjs-dependencies/README.md

 var extdeps = require('extjs-dependencies');

 var extFiles = extdeps.resolveFiles({
+    // Log verbose?
+Optional, default is false.
+    verbose: false,

     // Source file encoding.
-Default: 'utf8'
+Optional, default is 'utf8'
     encoding: 'utf8',

     // The root of your project.
 All paths are relative to this.
-Optional, default: '.'
+Optional, default is '.'
     root: 'path/to/project',

     // Add Ext JS scripts you load independently in your html file.
 Optional.